-The Raxaul border crossing to Birganj in central Nepal is accessible from Patna in Bihar.
+The Raxaul border crossing to Birganj in southern-central Nepal is accessible from Patna in Bihar.
 It's most convenient for anyone traveling from Bodh Gaya or Kolkata.
-There are direct trains from Kolkata to rather grim Raxaul (16 hours).
-From Bodh Gaya, it's quicker to take a bus or car and travel by road (8 hours) as opposed to train (13 hours).
-From the border, buses take 6-7 hours to reach Kathmandu and 8 hours to Pokhara.
-Shared jeeps to Kathmandu are a quicker option and only take 4-5 hours.Continue to 5 of 7 below.
+There are direct trains from Kolkata to Raxaul (16 hours).
+From Bodh Gaya, it's quicker to take a bus or car and travel by road as opposed to train (13 hours).
+From the border, buses take six to seven hours to reach Kathmandu and eight hours to Pokhara.
+Shared jeeps to Kathmandu are a quicker option and only take four to five hours.

 Via the Banbasa Border Crossing

 This border crossing, at Banbasa in Uttarakhand, is the most westerly crossing into Nepal from India.
 It's the quickest, and most rural, route from Delhi to Kathmandu.
 Yet, it's still a long way from Mahendra Nagar (now officially called Bhimdatta) on the Nepali side of the border to Kathmandu.
 Buses take about 15 to 17 hours.
 Banbasa can be reached from Bareilly, Rudrapur, or Haldwani in Uttarakhand (three hours).
 It's possible to get buses to Pokhara and Kathmandu from Mahendra Nagar.
 If you're not short on time, it's worth visiting Bardiya National Park on the way (get off at Ambassa, about five hours from Mahendra Nagar.
 Thakurdwara is the closest village to the park and it's about 40 minutes from Ambassa).